Barovier & Toso: 20th century

-Innovations

-Barovier & Toso, under the direction, of Ercole Barovier, won awards during the 1940s and 1950s for innovations in the murrine technique.
+Under the direction, of Ercole Barovier, the company won awards during the 1940s and 1950s for innovations in the murrine technique.
 Murrine technique begins with the layering of colored liquid glass, heated to 1500-1700F or above, which is then stretched into long rods called canes.
 When cooled, these canes are then sliced in cross-sections, which reveals the layered pattern.
 A 9 1/2-inch high vase created by the Murrine technique by Ercole Barovier and described as a “1930, clear murrines (vase) edged in red with aventurine” was offered at auction on May 20, 2014.
 "Prior to sale estimates from the auction house gave an anticipated value of $ 15,000 - 20,000 (USD).
 The final bid was $ 317,000 (USD) not inclusive of the buyer’s premium.
 Buyer’s premium at fine art auctions houses will generally add an additional 20-25% (of the final winning bid amount) to the final total price.